catalyst/moodle-tool_forcedcache/README.md

 1. Clone the plugin
 2. Apply core patches (if required)
-3. Configure the cache settings
+3. Enable the plugin
-4. Enable the plugin
+4. Wire up the configuration (if required)
+5. Update the cache configurations

 Step 1: Clone the plugin
 ------------------------